bokeh/bokeh/sphinx/source/docs/user_guide/export.rst

 You can't create a single SVG for a layout of plots because each plot will produce its own distinct SVG element.
-You can, however, download an SVG plot using a SaveTool from the toolbar although an SVG export of a plot with a toolbar will have a blank area where the toolbar was rendered in the browser.
+You can, however, download an SVG plot using a SaveTool from the toolbar.
+Note that in this case the exported file will have a blank area where the toolbar used to be.

 Example usage
 ~~~~~~~~~~~~~